mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 PABTA TRACKED SCOOTER

 ### PESWAB MARSH HOPPER

 Marsh hoppers are submersible vehicles that can also take to the air with grav lifters.
-Among Bwaps they are a common vehicle, especially for those who live in under- sea archologies.
+Among Bwaps they are a common vehicle, especially for those who live in under-sea archologies.
 These vehicles have also gained some popularity with sophonts living on water worlds.

 ARMOR FRONT 2 REAR 2 SIDES 2